 “The Broken Hearts Club” also has a very good supporting cast that makes the material a lot more engaging than it should be.
 Gordon, Soo and Castro all have moments when they somewhat steal scenes.
 (Gordon’s comedic timing is the most natural-looking and funniest of the supporting characters.)

 And there are a few other supporting characters who are in Nick and Lucy’s world, including an Eva Woolf Gallery co-worker who’s nicknamed Harvard (played by Ego Nwodim), because she’s a know-it-all who likes to brag that she went to Harvard University, and she constantly chastises Lucy about being clueless about life.
 Celebrity chef Roy Choi has a cameo as himself.
 Suki Waterhouse plays someone who has a past connection to someone in the movie.

 “The Broken Hearts Gallery” has the obligatory karaoke scene, which seems to be a staple of every other predictable romantic comedy.
-There’s also the “big argument” scene, where the would-be couple have an estrangement.
+There’s also the “big argument” scene, where the would-be couple has an estrangement.
 There’s absolutely no suspense over whether or not they’ll kiss and make up by the end of the story.

 There are a few “surprise” twists to the movie that aren’t shocking because it all just adds up to more schmaltz.
 “The Broken Hearts Gallery” is not for hardcore cynics, but it’s a predictable and harmless movie that’s made enjoyable mainly because of the winning performance by Viswanathan.